Last Updated on April 8, 2022 by Teresa Williams

 Do You Prefer Lean Ground Meat?

 Chicken or turkey is also a great choice for grinding lean meat.
-But, remember – this meat has also the same tendency to be dried out quickly while cooking.
+But, remember – this meat also has the same tendency to dry out quickly while cooking.

 How To Grind Your Own Meat – The Easy Way